cat-b is the ukrainian modeling agency taking the country’s unique youth to the world

 Anja: I like to hold conferences at the new moon and use the paper shredder at waning moon.

-How do you feel about Kyiv at the moment?
+How do you feel about Kiev at the moment?

-Marija: We keep living and working in Kyiv, but the landscape of the city changes everyday.
+Marija: We keep living and working in Kiev, but the landscape of the city changes everyday.
 Sometimes I miss the entrance to the metro because a flower stall was replaced overnight.
 It's all precious.
-We are attracted to an unobvious loveliness, it takes time to come from the explicit to the non-evident.
+We are attracted to an unobvious loveliness — it takes time to come from the explicit to the non-evident.
 All this time we've been living here.
-Kyiv is beautiful, and the people are beautiful, and after all we are working with people.
+Kiev is beautiful, and the people are beautiful, and, after all, we are working with people.

 Marija: As a child I read that if you wanna open a bar, you have to work as a bartender first.
 But before we started Cat-b, we only worked together once.
 But we can't really boast.
 We didn't start Cat-b with knowledge of all the generally accepted rules of how to do this, so sometimes we have issues with clients.
 But it's also an advantage, because we have no fear and don't come with any pretence.